 Oddy told us there were two kinds of rain, male and female.
 Male rain came down heavy but didn’t stay long, while female rain was softer but stayed for much longer.
 Unfortunately, it seemed like we were stuck with the female variety for the day!

-We tried not to let it dampen our spirits and enjoyed our two hour tour.
-We walked A LOT, and learned about the different areas of the city.
+Refusing to let the weather dampen our spirits in addition to our clothes, we really enjoyed our two hour tour.
+We walked A LOT, and learned a lot about the different areas of the city.
 We explored the temples, and the residential areas and discussed the steep terraces that were used for agriculture.

 Our tour gave us a great idea of the layout and a better understanding of who the Incans were.
 The site of Machu Picchu was extremely sacred, and when the Incas downfall to the Spanish was inevitable, they abandoned the city to ensure it was never discovered and destroyed.

 After our tour had finished we left to take a break from exploring.
 Standing under a ledge outside the entrance, we took refuge from the rain and ate the snacks we had brought with us.

 We were in two minds.
 All of the organised tours were coming to an end and groups were beginning to leave and make their way back down the mountain.
 Part of us wanted to join them.
 The rain didn’t look like it was ever going to stop and it was becoming harder to keep our (soggy) chins held high!

 After a moment of silence we gave ourselves a mental shake and decided to re-enter the citadel.
 When were we ever going to get a chance to visit Machu Picchu again?
 We wouldn’t let the rain ruin this opportunity for us!